5011 Ptah: Classification and orbit

 Ptah orbits the Sun at a distance of 0.8–2.5 AU once every 2 years and 1 month (764 days).
 Its orbit has an eccentricity of 0.50 and an inclination of 7° with respect to the ecliptic.
 As no precoveries were taken, the asteroid's observation arc begins with its official discovery observation at Palomar.

 The potentially hazardous asteroid has a minimum orbit intersection distance with Earth of 0.0256 AU or 10 lunar distances.
-It passes within that distance of Earth 15 times between 1900 and 2100, most recently on 21 January 2007, at 29.6 Gm.
-The next time will be in 2027 at 28.6 Gm.
+It passes within that distance of Earth 15 times between 1900 and 2100, most recently on 21 January 2007, at 29.6 million km.
+The next time will be in 2027 at 28.6 million km.
 Due to its high eccentricity, Ptah is also a Mars-crosser.

 Physical characteristics

 According to the "ExploreNEOs" Warm Spitzer program, Ptah is a rare Q-type asteroid, that belongs to the broader S-group of asteroids.

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20, and calculates a mean diameter of 1.6 kilometers using an absolute magnitude of 16.4.
 As of 2017, no rotational lightcurves have been obtained of Ptah, and its rotation period and shape, as well as its spectral type remains unknown.